profd2004/catalyst-core/tests/README.md

 To run:
 `cargo test --test component`
 Dependencies:
-Running instance of a db sync
+Ideascale importer tests: a running instance of a db sync

 To run end to end tests:
 `cargo test --test end2end`